-Upon Hearing of a Fire Condition:
+Upon Hearing of a Fire Condition

-- Ensure that the other occupants have been notified of the emergency conditions. - Notify the Halifax Regional Fire and Emergency of the emergency condition.
-Dial 9-1-1 and tell them the address and emergency. - If it is safe to do so, supervise the evacuation of all occupants, including those requiring assistance. - Upon the arrival of the fire-fighters, inform the fire officer of the conditions in the building and co-ordinate the efforts of the Supervisory staff with those of the Fire Department. - Provide access and vital information to the fire-fighters as to location of persons, master keys for this occupancy and service rooms, etc.
+- Ensure that the other occupants have been notified of the emergency conditions. - Notify Halifax Regional Fire and Emergency of the emergency condition.
+Dial 9-1-1 and ask for Halifax Regional Fire and Emergency.
+Tell them the address and emergency. - If it is safe to do so, supervise the evacuation of all occupants, including those requiring assistance. - Upon the arrival of the fire-fighters, inform the fire officer of the conditions in the building and co-ordinate the efforts of the Supervisory staff with those of the Fire Department. - Provide access and vital information to the fire-fighters as to location of persons, master keys for this occupancy and service rooms, etc.